openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/03-package-and-run.md

 `mvn package`{{execute}}.
 It produces 2 jar files:

-* `getting-started-1.0-SNAPSHOT.jar` - containing just the classes and resources of the projects, it’s the regular artifact produced by the Maven build
+* `target/getting-started-1.0.0-SNAPSHOT.jar` - containing just the classes and resources of the projects, it’s the regular artifact produced by the Maven build

-* `getting-started-1.0-SNAPSHOT-runner.jar` - being an executable jar.
-Be aware that it’s not an über-jar as the dependencies are copied into the `target/lib` directory.
+* `target/quarkus-app/quarkus-run.jar` - being an executable jar.
+Be aware that it’s not an über-jar as the dependencies are copied into several subdirectories (and would need to be included in any layered container image).

 See the files with this command:

-`ls -l target/*.jar`{{execute}}
+`ls -l target/*.jar target/quarkus-app/*.jar`{{execute}}

+> **NOTE**: Quarkus uses the _fast-jar_ packaging by default.
+The fast-jar packaging format is introduced as an alternative to the default jar packaging format.
+The main goal of this new format is to bring faster startup times.

 ## Run the executable JAR

 You can run the packaged application by clicking:

-`java -jar target/getting-started-1.0-SNAPSHOT-runner.jar`{{execute}}
+`java -jar target/quarkus-app/quarkus-run.jar`{{execute}}

 And then test it again using the browser to access the `/hello/greeting` endpoint, passing `quarkus` in the URL using [this link](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/hello/greeting/quarkus).